Skip to content

 Growing New Roots

-Told through the experiences of a Batwa elder, youth, mother, and DIG facilitator, DIG’s “Growing New Roots” VR film takes the viewer on an immersive journey.
-You will learn how DIG has been partnering with this unique tribe to better feed their families and restore their connection to the land.
+Told through the experiences of a Batwa mother, DIG’s “Growing New Roots” VR film takes the viewer on an immersive journey.
+You will learn how DIG has been partnering with this unique community to better feed their families and restore their severed connection to the land.

 The sweeping, 360-degree views will transport you to Southwest Uganda where the distinct line of the forest’s edge now separates the Batwa from their past, as they put down new roots and reestablish their relationship with the land.